 Criticisms have also been levelled at the use of space in the Sky Garden, favouring bar and restaurant space, which generates revenue, over green space.
 Some have gone as far as to liken the Sky Garden to an airport terminal building.

 These are valid arguments.
-A considerable amount of space is occupied by the bars and restaurants and you do need to plan your visit to the Sky Garden.
+A considerable amount of space is occupied by its bars and restaurants and you do need to plan your visit to the Sky Garden.

 That said, it’s entirely your choice if you have a coffee, drink or a bite to eat here.
 Visiting the Sky Garden can be a free experience, which is a bonus in a city as expensive as London.